towolf/towolf.github.com/docs/PsychDemos/DriftDemo6.markdown

 Compared to previous demos, we apply the aperture to the grating texture while drawing the grating texture, ie. in a single drawing pass, instead of applying it in a 2nd pass after the grating has been drawn already.
-This is simpler and faster than the dual\-pass method.
-For this, we store the grating pattern in the luminance channel of a single texture, and the alpha\-mask in the alpha channel of \*the same texture\*.
+This is simpler and faster than the dual-pass method.
+For this, we store the grating pattern in the luminance channel of a single texture, and the alpha-mask in the alpha channel of \*the same texture\*.
 During drawing, we apply a special texture filter shader \(created via MakeTextureDrawShader\(\)\).
 This shader allows to treat the alpha channel separate from the luminance or rgb channels of a texture: It applies the